 Current Lake Level and Dam Release

-Please visit the NOAA Lake Level website for current lake level.
+Please visit the NOAA Lake Level website for the current lake level.

 Links to Current Forecasts and Conditions

 The reservoir is a man-made pool created to store water and prevent flooding.
 It is normal for water levels at Amistad Reservoir to fluctuate due to increased rainfall or ongoing drought and greater demand for water downstream along the Rio Grande.

 From 1992-2002, the reservoir dropped and remained low during an extended drought.
 A tropical storm system in 2003-2004 brought increased rain to southwest Texas.
 By 2005, the lake was near the conservation pool level of 1117 feet above mean sea level.

 The reservoir maintained near conservation pool levels into 2011, before beginning to decrease.
 Historic low lake levels were reached in 2013 due to the most recent period of drought.
 The International Boundary and Water Commission continues to release water from Amistad Dam to provide for municipal use and irrigation for both US and Mexican communities downstream along the Rio Grande.

 Many boat ramps at Lake Amistad were closed as a result of the historic low lake levels in 2013.
 Now that the lake levels are rising, the National Park Service is opening boat ramps as lake levels allow and it is safe to launch a boat from the ramp.